Earth and water

-Usage in Herodotus' histories
+"Earth and water" (γῆ καί ὕδωρ; آب و زمین) is a phrase that represents the demand by the Achaemenid Empire for formal tribute from surrendered cities and nations.
+It appears in the writings of the Greek historian and geographer Herodotus, particularly with regard to the Greco-Persian Wars.

+Usage by Herodotus

 In Book 4, Herodotus mentions for the first time the term earth and water in the answer of king Idanthyrsus of the Scythians to king Darius.
 In Book 5, it is reported that Darius sent heralds demanding earth and water from king Amyntas I of Macedon, which he accepted.
 It was also requested of the Athenian embassy to Artaphernes in 507 BC, which complied.
 In the 6th book, Darius sent heralds throughout Greece demanding earth and water for the king (Hdt.
 6.48).
 There were not many city-states that refused.

 In Book 7, he recounts that when the Persians sent envoys to the Spartans and to the Athenians demanding the traditional symbol of surrender, an offering of soil and water, the Spartans threw them into a well and the Athenians threw them into a gorge, suggesting that upon their arrival at the bottom, they could "Dig it out for yourselves."

+Just before the second Persian invasion of Greece by Xerxes, the Spartans voluntarily sent two men of noble birth to Susa for execution, in atonement for the death of the Darius' heralds.
+This did not satisfy Xerxes who punished the Greeks by defeating the Spartan Army and destroying Athens.

 Interpretation

 The demand for earth and water symbolized that those surrendering to Persians gave up all their rights over their land and every product of the land.
 Giving earth and water, they recognized the Persian authority over everything; even their lives belonged to the king of Persians.
 Then negotiations would take place to specify the obligations and the benefits of the liegemen.

-The phrase earth and water, even in modern Greek, symbolizes unconditional subordination to a conqueror.